boriswaguia/lightxls/README.md

 THis mean that, you can change the behaviour of any function by providing your own implementation.

 GREAT !
 How will the tools know about my Implementation ?
-    Just Getters/Setters methods provided, to change the default values !
+    Just use Getters and Setters function provided, to change default values !

-Want to invest ?
-Thanks !

 RESUME !

-1- WHERE ARE NOW ?
+1- WHERE ARE WE NOW ?
    Actually, We simply load xls column in POJO.
 Data are loaded As String.
 There is no type checking.
 2- WHERE ARE WE GOING ?
-   The main goal of easyxls is to load data from source (xls, database, json, aso) in POJO, By using Reflection, as presented in the Test up there.
+   The main goal of easyxls, is to load data from source (xls, database, json, aso) in POJO, By using Reflection on Class, as presented in the Test up there.